aryan877/subis/README.md

 ## Contribution

 We welcome contributions to the Subis project.
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request in the respective GitHub repository.

-## License

-This project is licensed under the MIT License.

----

-This README provides a comprehensive overview of the Subis project, including its key features, project structure, and setup instructions.
-It also includes deployment information, contribution guidelines, and the project's license.
-The GitHub links are provided for each component, along with the folder structure for a clear understanding of the project's organization.